1inch/token-plugins/token-plugins-guide.md

 - A basic template for plugin creation.
 - Tracks an account’s balances through `_updateBalances`.
-- Provides advanced functionalities, such as farming, delegation, etc., without moving tokens.
+- Provides advanced functionalities, such as farming, delegation, etc., without moving the plugged in tokens.

 ### Includes